 A chess piece itself may resemble an ancient piece of medieval architecture such as a castle or tower, and it is there that we might continue to look for this universal pyramid theme or other natural references (sometimes more directly, as in the case of the knight piece which obviously resembles a horse).

-These two and three tier garden fountains are just one specific type of example of fountain designs harkening to various aspects of the modern world, sometimes in ways that we might not even notice at first.
+These two and 3-tier garden fountains are just one specific type of example of fountain designs harkening to various aspects of the modern world, sometimes in ways that we might not even notice at first.

-After all, who would look at a Christmas tree, the Great Pyramid of Giza, and a marble fountain, and see the same underlying structure?
+After all, who would look at a Christmas tree, marble garden pedestal, the Great Pyramid of Giza, and a marble fountain, and see the same underlying structure?
 But as in these outdoor fountains themselves, all paths eventually lead back to nature!